vmchale/permutations/README.md

 [![Build Status](https://travis-ci.org/vmchale/permutation.svg?branch=master)](https://travis-ci.org/vmchale/permutation)

 This is a library providing a type-safe implementation of permutations.
-To my knowledge, It is the only library for type-safe permutations outside of Coq.
+To my knowledge, It is the only such library outside of Coq.

 It needs a couple tweaks before it's ready for general use, but everything